austinhuang0131/austinhuang0131.github.io/matrix-homeservers.md

 description: Support the decentralization of Matrix by getting your account on an alternative homeserver!
 ---

 This is a list of public Matrix homeservers as compiled by me.
 Support for this list is provided at [`#public_servers:asra.gr`](https://matrix.to/#/#public_servers:asra.gr).
+Remember:

-For long-term usage, choose a homeserver that you trust, [is properly federated](https://federationtester.matrix.org/), has policies suitable to your use, and is designed to last.
-Remember, any homeserver you choose gets to access all the unencrypted data about your account!
+* For long-term usage, choose a homeserver that you trust, [is properly federated](https://federationtester.matrix.org/), has an environment suitable to your use, and is designed to last.
+* Any homeserver you choose gets to access all the unencrypted data about your account!
+* **It bears reminding** that all participants of public discourse should foster a respectful environment, and that homeserver operators should discourage disruptive behaviour.
+As such, this list excludes homeservers that are known to harbour bad actors.
+Refer to [Criteria](#criteria).

 **Disclaimer:**